DigitalPublishingToolkit/TOD15-Online-Courtship/md/15_Chin.md

 Million Users, 12 April 2012,
 <http://www.bcg.com/media/PressReleaseDetails.aspx?id=tcm:12-103641>.

-Caillois, Roger.
-Man, Play, and Games, trans.
-Meyer Barash, Urbana:
+Caillois, Roger. *Man, Play, and Games, trans.
+Meyer Barash*, Urbana:
 University of Illinois Press, 2001.

-Elliott, Jane.
-Using Narrative in Social Research: Qualitative and Quantitative Approaches, London: Sage, 2005.
+Elliott, Jane. *Using Narrative in Social Research: Qualitative and Quantitative Approaches*, London: Sage, 2005.

-Farrer, James.
-Opening Up: Youth Sex Culture and Market Reform in Shanghai, Chicago: University Chicago Press, 2002.
+Farrer, James. *Opening Up: Youth Sex Culture and Market Reform in Shanghai*, Chicago: University Chicago Press, 2002.

-Giddens, Anthony.
-Modernity and Self-identity: Self and Society in the Late Modern Age, Polity Press, 1991.
+Giddens, Anthony. *Modernity and Self-identity: Self and Society in the Late Modern Age*, Cambridge: Polity Press, 1991.

-Goffman, Erving.
-Encounters: Two Studies in the Sociology of Interaction, Harmondsworth: Penguin, 1961.
+Goffman, Erving. *Encounters: Two Studies in the Sociology of Interaction*, Harmondsworth: Penguin, 1961.

-Henricks, Thomas S. Play Reconsidered: Sociological Perspectives on Human Expression, Urbana; Chicago: University of Illinois Press, 2006, p.185.
+Henricks, Thomas S. *Play Reconsidered: Sociological Perspectives on Human Expression*, Urbana; Chicago: University of Illinois Press, 2006, p.185.

 Hine, Christine.
-‘Virtual Methods and the Sociology of Cyber-social-scientific Knowledge’, in Christine Hine (ed.)
-Virtual
+‘Virtual Methods and the Sociology of Cyber-social-scientific Knowledge’, in Christine Hine (ed.) *Virtual
-Methods: Issues in Social Research on the Internet, Oxford: Berg, 2005, pp.1-13.
+Methods: Issues in Social Research on the Internet*, Oxford: Berg, 2005, pp.1-13.

-Huizinga, Johan.
-Homo Lundens: A Study of the Play Element in Culture,
+Huizinga, Johan. *Homo Lundens: A Study of the Play Element in Culture*,
 Boston: The Beacon Press, 1955, p.13.

-IAC and JWT, China Leads the US in Digital Self-expression*,* 22 November 2007,
+IAC and JWT, China Leads the US in Digital Self-expression, 22 November 2007,
 <http://iac.com/media-room/press-releases/china-leads-us-digital-self-expression>.

 Illouz, Eva.
-‘The Lost Innocence of Love: Romance as a Postmodern Condition’, Theory, Culture & Society 15.3 (1998): 161-186.
+‘The Lost Innocence of Love: Romance as a Postmodern Condition’, *Theory, Culture & Society* 15.3 (1998): 161-186.

-Illouz, Eva.
-Cold Intimacies: The Making of Emotional Capitalism,
+Illouz, Eva. *Cold Intimacies: The Making of Emotional Capitalism*,
 Cambridge: Polity, 2007.

-Jamieson, Lynn.
-Intimacy: Personal Relationships in Modern Societies,
+Jamieson, Lynn. *Intimacy: Personal Relationships in Modern Societies*,
 Oxford: Polity, 1998.

 Jeffreys, Elaine and Sigley, Gary.
-‘Governmentality, Governance and China’, in Elaine Jeffreys (ed.)
-China’s Governmentalities: Governing Change, Changing Government, New York: Routledge, 2009, pp. 1-23.
+‘Governmentality, Governance and China’, in Elaine Jeffreys (ed.) *China’s Governmentalities: Governing Change, Changing Government*, New York: Routledge, 2009, pp. 1-23.

-Kane, Pat.
-The Play Ethic: A Manifesto for a Different Way of Living,
+Kane, Pat. *The Play Ethic: A Manifesto for a Different Way of Living*,
 London: Pan, 2005.

-Lee, Johan A. ‘A Typology of Styles of Loving’, Personality and Social Psychology Bulletin 3 (1977): 173-182.
+Lee, Johan A. ‘A Typology of Styles of Loving’, *Personality and Social Psychology Bulletin* 3 (1977): 173-182.

 McKenna, Katelyn Y.A., Green, Amie S. and Gleason, Marci E.J.
-‘Relationship Formation on the Internet: What’s the Big Attraction?’, Journal of Social Issues*,* 58 (2002): 9-31.
+‘Relationship Formation on the Internet: What’s the Big Attraction?’, *Journal of Social Issues* 58 (2002): 9-31.

 Merkle, Erich R. and Richardson, Rhonda A. ‘Digital Dating and Virtual
-Relating: Conceptualizing Computer Mediated Romantic Relationships’, Journal of Family Relations 49.2 (2000): 187-192.
+Relating: Conceptualizing Computer Mediated Romantic Relationships’, *Journal of Family Relations* 49.2 (2000): 187-192.

-Sang, Tze-Ian D. The Emerging Lesbian: Female Same-sex Desire in Modern China, Chicago: University of Chicago Press, 2003.
+Sang, Tze-Ian D. *The Emerging Lesbian: Female Same-sex Desire in Modern China*, Chicago: University of Chicago Press, 2003.

-Scott, James C. Domination and the Arts of Resistance: Hidden Transcripts, New Haven; London: Yale University Press, 1990.
+Scott, James C. *Domination and the Arts of Resistance: Hidden Transcripts*, New Haven; London: Yale University Press, 1990.

 Simmel, Georg.
 ‘Sociability’, in Donald N. Levine (ed.)
-Georg Simmel on Individuality and Social Forms, Chicago: University of Chicago Press, 1971, pp. 127-140.
+Georg Simmel *On Individuality and Social Forms*, Chicago: University of Chicago Press, 1971, pp. 127-140.

-Swidler, Ann.
-Talk of Love: How Culture Matters, Chicago: University of Chicago Press, 2001.
+Swidler, Ann. *Talk of Love: How Culture Matters*, Chicago: University of Chicago Press, 2001.

 Temple, Bogusia and Young, Alys.
-‘Qualitative Research and Translation Dilemmas’, Qualitative Research 4.2 (2004): 161-178.
+‘Qualitative Research and Translation Dilemmas’, *Qualitative Research* 4.2 (2004): 161-178.

 Twitter Blog, One Hundred Million Voices, 8 September 2011,
 <http://blog.twitter.com/2011/09/one-hundred-million-voices.html>.

 Waskul, Dennis D. and Vannini, Phillip, p.243, ‘Ludic and Ludic(rous)
 Relationships: Sex, Play, and the Internet’, in: Samantha Holland (ed.)
-Remote Relationships: In a Small World, New York: Peter Lang, 2008, pp.241-261.
+*Remote Relationships: In a Small World*, New York: Peter Lang, 2008, pp.241-261.

 Wei, Xiaohong., Li, Caili., Lu, Min., and Peng, Bing. *Diaocha Cheng: